Matzefritz/HiWonder_MentorPi/README.md

    - [SSH Setup](#ssh-setup)

 # General Information
 The MentorPi platform from Hiwonder is a Raspberry Pi 5 based robot platform.
 The operating system we will be installing on the Raspberry Pi 5 is Ubuntu 24.04, which is a version of Linux.
 Therefore the robot can be thought of as a normal computer, that can be used with a mouse, keyboard and monitor.
+The robot uses mecanum wheels, and features a monocular camera, which can be moved around, a LIDAR scanner, an inertial measurement unit (IMU), and wheel encoders.
 As a development framework, the Robot Operating System (ROS2) is used.
 The version used is ROS2 Jazzy.
 ROS2 is an open-source framework for building robotic applications.
 It acts as the middleware between the different components of the robot and also provides tools, libraries, hardware abstraction, device drivers and more for standardized robot development.
 For more information, see the ROS2 documentation: https://docs.ros.org/en/jazzy/index.html